-The algorithm we have investigated here takes no prior experience into account.
+The algorithm we have presented takes no prior experience into account.
 An initial bias in favor of the heuristic may be beneficial.
 Furthermore, it may also be possible to reuse the learned models across multiple problems in the same domain.

-Adaptive probing can be used for goal search, as we saw with boolean satisfiability, as long as a maximum depth and a measure of progress are available.
-If a measure of leaf quality is not available, it may be possible to fit the model using many small instances of similar problems (or small versions of the current problem) that can be quickly solved and then to scale up the model to guide probing on the original problem.
+Adaptive probing can be used for goal search, as we saw with boolean satisfiability, as long as a suitable real-valued cost measure can be found.
+If one is not available, it may be possible to fit the model using many small instances of similar problems (or small versions of the current problem) that can be quickly solved and then to scale up the model to guide probing on the original problem.